Zefinder/bao-fpmc/README.md

 - [Bao](https://github.com/bao-project/bao-hypervisor "Bao lightweight static partitioning hypervisor on GitHub"): All files inside folders `bao-hypervisor`, `bao-demos` and `images/test` are licensed according to the specified license (See `README.md` and `LICENCE` for more information).
 Credit for the Fixed Priority Memory Centric scheduler implementation go to [Gero Schwäricke](https://github.com/gschwaer)
 - [FreeRTOS](https://github.com/FreeRTOS/FreeRTOS-Kernel "'Classic' FreeRTOS distribution (but here only Kernel)"): All files inside the folder `freertos-bao-fpmc/freertos` are licensed according to the specified license (See `LICENSE.md` for more information)

+## Prerequisites
+We assume that the host is on a Linux distribution with sudo access.
+If you are not, please do or install manually everything that needs to be installed (See Appendix at the end (TODO))

 ## How to setup
 It is recommended to clone this repository with all its submodules, using:
 ```